-Investing in cybersecurity ETFs can be a smart way to profit from the growing threat of cybercrime, such as cyberattacks, data breaches, and extortion.
-When you invest in a cyber ETF, you get exposure to a basket of the top cybersecurity stocks in the U.S. and around the world.
-Here's what to look for in the best cybersecurity funds.
+Investing in cybersecurity exchange-traded funds, also known as ETFs, can be a smart way to profit from the growing threat of cybercrime.
+These crimes include cyberattacks, data breaches, and extortion.
+You get exposure to a basket of the top cyber stocks in the U.S. and around the world when you invest in a cyber ETF.

-Cybersecurity ETFs are exchange-traded funds that invest in stocks of companies in the cybersecurity industry.
-These companies may include those involved in the building and management of security systems designed to protect private and public computer networks.
+Cyber ETFs are exchange-traded funds that invest in the stocks of companies in the cybersecurity industry.
+These may include those involved in the building and management of security systems designed to protect private and public computer networks.
+Here's what to look for in the best cyber funds.

 Some of the better-known companies involved in the cybersecurity industry include Cisco Systems, Inc (CSCO) and Cloudfare Inc (NET).

-Why Invest in Cybersecurity ETFs
+Why Invest in Cyber ETFs

-Best Cybersecurity ETFs
+Best Cyber ETFs

 Top holdings include Cisco Systems Inc (CSCO), Cloudflare Inc (NET), Qualys Inc (QLYS) and Akamai Technologies Inc (AKAM).
-The expense ratio for HACK is 0.60% or $60 for every $10,000 invested.
+The expense ratio for HACK is 0.60%, or $60 for every $10,000 invested.